Bacondish2023/model_compiler_for_papyrusrt/doc/user_guide/how_to_integrate_the_model_compiler.md

 Installation is recommended for the Model Compiler for Papyrus-RT integration into project outside of this repository.
 Because installed one can be invoked independently against current directory.
-(You don't have to install for trying sample project on this repository.)
+(You don't have to install for trying exmaple project on this repository.)

 Let's type following to install.